29 Nov Rental Inspection

 For any San Diego rental property owner, regular property inspections are a critical piece of ensuring your investment’s long-term success.
 Regular rental property inspections help you monitor the condition of your property overtime.
 It also enables you to see how a tenant maintains your property.
 For this reason it’s important to do routine safety and maintenance inspections.
 By establishing a routine of regular well-documented inspections, you can protect yourself against bad tenants.
 Additionally, it allows you to create a detailed record should it ever be needed on matters related to either an eviction or a security deposit matter.
 With this in mind, we offer some insight on the types of rental property inspections every San Diego property owner should be performing.

 A San Diego tenant move-in inspection is probably the second most important step you can take to ensure a good landlord-tenant relationship.
 This type of rental property inspection should take place when your tenant gets their keys and before they move in.
-Every tenant should be provided with a move-in checklist.
+Make sure to provide every tenant with a move-in checklist during the walk through.
 This enables them to document the move-in condition and take any notes of existing wear items or damage.
 Any issues should be photographed and a copy of the photos as well as the inspection should go to you and your tenants.

 When a tenant moves out, this type of inspection is an opportunity to effectively document the condition of your property.
 Conduct this inspection with the tenant present.
 This fact cannot be overstated!
 It is the only way to truly protect your interests if there are any damages.
 In fact, your tenant could deny responsibility if you allow them to just drop off the keys at your office.
 As with all inspections, a camera is one of the most important tools for properly documenting the condition of a property.